jspsych/jsPsych/docs/plugins/jspsych-same-different-html.md

 correct | boolean | `true` if the subject's response matched the `answer` for this trial. answer | string | The correct answer to the trial, either `'same'` or `'different'`.

-Additionally, if `timing_first_stim` is  null, then the following data is also collected:
+Additionally, if `first_stim_duration` is  null, then the following data is also collected:

 Name | Type | Value
 -----|------|------